MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Break.md

 runspace is quietly terminated.

-This means that functions and scripts that inadvertently use a `break` outside of an enclosing construct that supports it, can inadvertently terminate their _callers_.
+This means that functions and scripts that inadvertently use a `break` outside of an enclosing construct that supports it can inadvertently terminate their _callers_.

 Using `break` inside a pipeline `break`, such as a `ForEach-Object` script